22 Clear Signs You’ve Reached the Upper Middle Class

 Strong Social Connections

-Networking isn’t just for job hunting, it’s a way of life.
-The upper middle class builds and maintains connections that open doors, provide opportunities, and create a support system.
+Networking isn’t just for job hunting, it’s a lifestyle in the upper middle class.
+Relationships open doors, build opportunities, and create influence.

 Related Video: 13 Common Habits Of Millionaires: You Can Do These Too